-Receptionists greet visitors and clients and deal with enquiries and requests.
-Their work includes scheduling appointments, keeping records, and doing other administration tasks.
+Receptionists greet visitors and clients, and deal with enquiries and requests.
+Their work includes administration tasks such as answering the telephone, scheduling appointments and keeping records.

 Receptionists usually earn